Fullaxx/stunnel-alpine/README.md

 ```

 ## Logging Options
-By default, logging will be done on stdout/stderr. \
+By default, logging will be done to stdout/stderr. \
 If you would like to see the stunnel logs on your host machine
 ```
-FIXME NOT COMPLETE
--v /srv/docker/stunnel4/logs:/var/log/stunnel4
+-v /srv/docker/mydomain/mylogs:/log -e LOGFILE=stunnel.log
 ```

 ## Run the image